-Set in a 1920s-era former office building that was fully renovated in 2016, The Robey Chicago is part of Grupo Habita, a trendy Mexican hotel group.
-The 89-room, 13-story boutique hotel has an Art Deco style that hearkens back to the city's prohibition days, but never skimps on modern conveniences.
-With a prime location in the hipster heart of Wicker Park (and amenities that rival those of any larger hotel), it’s a great alternative to the bigger chains of downtown Chicago.
+Set in a 1920s-era former office building that was fully renovated in 2016, Chicago's The Robey is an 89-room, 13-story boutique hotel.
+The property's distinct Art Deco style hearkens back to the city's prohibition days, but never skimps on modern conveniences.
+With a prime location in the hipster heart of Wicker Park (and amenities that rival those of any larger hotel), it's a great alternative to the bigger chains of downtown Chicago.

 While traces of the hotel's former life as an office building remain — frosted glass doors, marble walls, brass and gold fixtures — it's anything but dated.
 The swanky Art Deco style feels modern and hip.
 Rooms have hardwood floors, built-in seating nooks, Calacatta marble tabletops, hanging light fixtures, and mid-century modern furniture.
 Woolrich blankets, Japanese cotton washcloths, and felt slippers keep things cozy.
 And, thanks to the building's triangular shape, every room has sweeping city views.